kleopatra999/FastFileAccessExtension/README.md

 Fast file access within big projects or solutions.

-Search in big solutions with several project and files for one specific file can be annoying.
+Search in big solutions with several projects and files for one specific file can be annoying.
 To make this easier I wrote this extension.
-With this extension you can search with several types of searches within all files which are part of the loaded soltion and projects.
+With this extension you can search using several types of searches within all files which are part of the loaded solution and projects.
 <br/><br/>
 The extension can be used with the keyboard.
 With the keys Ctrl+R,D you can open the search and start typing.
 With the Up and Down keys you can change from the search box to the listview.